fousits/sample_user_manual_iitm_esm/README_user_manual_iitm-esm.md

 - qstat (to check the running status)
 - Tail -f out.aprun   (to check the log files of the model run)

-***The model (to be used for decadal prediction efforts) is different from IITM-ESMv2 for the following reasons:***
-- Aerosol data and land use land cover data used in IITM-ESMv2 are different
-- The resolution of IITM-ESMv2 is T62, whereas here it is T126
-- IITM-ESMv2 runs with biogeochemistry in the ocean

-***Rather than concentrating of how this model is different from IITM-ESMv2 let’s concentrate on what we got and what we implemented until now.
- - 1. We got IITM-ESMv1.
- - 2. We made all the changes required to make it radiatively balanced.
- -  3. We implemented the new Input/Output manager for efficient handling of input/output data.
- ***Changes made in IITM-ESMv1 to make it radiatively balanced